 - Don’t smoke.
 Smoking injures the blood vessels and greatly increases a person’s risk for heart disease and stroke.

 - Avoid excessive alcohol consumption.
-Although, moderate alcohol consumption (no more than two drinks a day) can actually raises levels of beneficial HDL cholesterol.
+Although, moderate alcohol consumption (no more than two drinks a day) can actually raise levels of beneficial HDL cholesterol.

 - Maintain a healthy weight.

 What Is the Outlook for High Cholesterol?

 If not treated, high cholesterol can cause serious problems and even death.